TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/General/Index.rst

 General Configuration
 =====================

-The following examples are basically meant to add one single cropping configuration to sys_file_reference,  which will then apply in every record referencing images.
+The following examples are meant to add one single cropping configuration to sys_file_reference, which will then apply to every record referencing images.

 In this example we configure two crop variants, one with the id "mobile",